 The effective use of digital channels to build brand awareness and build a customer base are two of the primary digital transformation challenges the health care industry faces.
 Many hospitals, Dr. offices, and other healthcare facilities have difficulty being efficient, effective, and measuring the impact of their marketing channels such as paid media, enterprise SEO, Local SEO, content strategy, or social media.
 In our opinion, one of the primary challenges these companies have is their digital experience, website design, and presentation of their brand.
 There are several marketing challenges that the industry will face in the year 2022.
 However, there is also room for growth.

 Addressing Changing Healthcare Policies in the Developed and Developing World

 Healthcare policies are changing rapidly in both markets of the developed and developing world.
 In the U.S., these policies include the repeal and replacement of existing healthcare legislation and regulations.
-There is continued political divide leading to uncertainty for the future direction of U.S. policy.
-Some other proposed policies that could dramatically impact the pharmaceutical industry include single-payer, Medicare-for-All, block grants, Medicare and Medicaid buy-in, provider directories, short term policies, association health plans, and still more political mandates.
+There is a continued political divide leading to uncertainty for the future direction of U.S. policy.
+Some other proposed policies that could dramatically impact the pharmaceutical industry include single-payer, Medicare-for-All, block grants, Medicare and Medicaid buy-in, provider directories, short-term policies, association health plans, and still more political mandates.

 Meanwhile, in developing markets, the challenge is adapting to governmental policies that favor local pharmaceutical firms over the major international ones.
 Cost containment justifies this bias towards cheaper generic makers and producers.
 Protection laws and intellectual property rights may change here continuously to favor the local firms.
 Yet these are the markets where the biggest growth opportunities are today.
 Big Pharma management must spend an increasing amount of time developing market focus or risk becoming completely shut out of some of these potentially critical future markets in 2022 and beyond.